CMU women's basketball clinch MAC tournament spot

 The Central Michigan University women's basketball team cheers as freshman guard Madi Morson scores a 3-pointer in McGuirk Arena, Saturday, Feb.
 1, 2025.
 (CM Life | Jasmine Brookins)

-With 1:06 remaining in regulation, freshman guard Madi Morson sank a contested jumper to put CMU ahead 60-54, capping a 6-0 run.
-However, a three-pointer brought the RedHawks within three.
+With 1:06 remaining in regulation, freshman guard Madi Morson sank a contested jumper to put CMU ahead of Miami (Ohio), 60-54, capping a 6-0 run.
+However, a three-point answer brought the RedHawks within three.

-Able to control momentum in overtime, guard Lisa Tesson was sent to the line shooting two in the final minutes.
-Making both, the Redhawks were unable to make a shot to tie up the game, falling 69-66.
+The Chippewas controlled the momentum in overtime, and guard Lisa Tesson was sent to the line shooting two in the final minutes.
+She made both, and the Redhawks were unable to make a shot to tie up the game.

 The game began with an 8-0 run by Miami (OH) that the Chippewas found themselves catching up to.
 A jumper in the second quarter from center Taylor Johnson would give CMU its first lead of the game.
 The back-and-forth contest throughout the duration of regulation saw eight ties and three lead changes.

-That was when, Morson sank a contested jumper to put the Chippewas ahead 60-54.
-However, in response, a three-pointer from Tamar Singer brought the RedHawks within three.
-Another three from Miami (OH) sent the game into overtime as the final buzzer rang.
+That was when, Morson sank the contested jumper to put the Chippewas ahead, 60-54 and set the RedHawks up for the back-to-back three pointers that sent the game into overtime.

 The Chippewas quickly regained control in the extra period.
 A Jess Lawson putback offensive rebound gave CMU a 62-60 lead, and Tesson followed with a three-pointer to push the advantage to five.